N.C. election workers admit counting ballots before polls even closed

 Elections officials also said the election was marred by falsified signatures, blank ballots that consultants could complete and disappearing documents.

-The state elections board on Tuesday heard from poll workers who admitted tallying results on the Saturday before Election Day when early, in-person voting ended.
+The state elections board on Tuesday heard from Bladen County poll workers who admitted tallying results on the Saturday before Election Day when early, in-person voting ended.
 That’s contrary to proper practice.

-Two poll workers said while they could see who had the early lead in races for the 9th Congressional District and sheriff, they didn’t tell anyone.
+The poll workers, Agnes Willis and Coy Mitchell Edwards, said that while they and others could see who had the early lead in Bladen County sheriff’s race, they didn’t tell anyone.

+That testimony contradicted the account of another poll worker, Michele Maultsby, who said earlier Tuesday that she never saw anyone view the tape listing the voting results that Saturday.
+Agnes Willis must have made an honest mistake when she said people saw the early voting totals, Maultsby said.

+When Edwards was asked by board executive director Kim Strach if he knew that tallying results early was not allowed, he answered, "I haven't been told that until you just" said it.

-The state elections director said investigators didn’t find evidence that anyone else was tipped off early about the vote totals.
+Strach said investigators didn’t find evidence that anyone else was tipped off early about the vote totals.
+But the practice of early counting raises questions about the vulnerability of the county’s voting results.

 Extent of election fraud in contested House race seen at hearingFeb.
 19, 201907:13